Shradify/react/readme.md

   useparams in cmponent to get the parameters in url to be used in code and rendered use same parameter name in curly braces in component.

 **context API**
-first create context and wrap all the elements with this context in app.jsx. then make usercontextprovider where declare the var and steVar pass as object in value attribute of.provider aplly it on children that  is on any element that comes as an argument. then use it with usecontextt hook using the provided values in {} set it in any componentt use it anywhere else. use "" in state as indicating no value use if conditions to return <div> when you hv values in user and when you dont.
+first create context this is .js file and wrap all the elements with this context in app.jsx.

+then make usercontextprovider where declare the var and steVar pass as object in value attribute of.provider aplly it on children that  is on any element that comes as an argument.

+then use it with usecontextt hook using the provided values in {} set it in any componentt use it anywhere else.

+use "" in state as indicating no value

+use if conditions to return <div> when you hv values in user and when you dont.